hlm/DS03-ProgrammingAssignment1/README.md

 After `make` is done you should be able to see the results as a text file in the working directory with a filename of `tidydata.txt`

+Please, note that the repository does not contain the raw data, but it does contain a script that downloads that for you.
+Also worth noting is that some files are generated dynamically, this includs the README.md you are reading and CodeBook.md.